|Main index||Other Papers index||About author|

 The author used to own a set of Steiner cards, made mid-1997.
 They had been laser printed onto white paper; laminated; and guillotined.
 That set, and many odd socks, have disappeared into the ether.

-What is such a thing? each card from such a Steiner(5, 6, 12) system has six letters from the first twelve of the alphabet, A … L, such that for any choice of five letters one card and only one card contains all five.
+What is such a thing?
+Each card from such a Steiner(5, 6, 12) system has six letters from the first twelve of the alphabet, A … L, such that for any choice of five letters one card and only one card contains all five.
 Self-evidently, this is a thing of some mathematical elegance and symmetry.
 This mathematical toy is closely related to M₁₂, another beautifully symmetric abstract mathematical object.

-Each deck is planned to comprise 144 cards:
+Each deck comprises 144 cards:

 132 Steiner cards, being 22 of each of six suits.
-Each card has two different presentations of the letters: a list of six characters; a 4×3 box of twelve Booleans.
+Each card has two different presentations of the letters: a 2×3 list of six characters; and a 4×3 box of twelve Booleans.
 For some games one presentation might be superior—player’s choice.

 One card giving credit and explanation, with “Please publish any interesting games devised for these cards, tagged ‘#SteinerKirkmanCards’.”